stevanthomas/reporting_waterfall_excel/README.md

 # reporting_waterfall_excel
-A collaboration with Hanqing and Nishanth regarding automating a waterfall report on excel using python
+A collaboration with Hanqing and Nishantregarding automating a waterfall report on excel using python

 ## What Does this Code do?
 This code creates a waterfall pattern on Excel for reporting so that business can visualize the flow of clients